DarkenLight/Bastille-Jellyfin/README.md

 12. Restart the jail.

-## Applying the jellyfin template to the newly cheated jail
+## Applying the jellyfin template to the newly created jail

 1. SSH to your Xigmanas Server